tobias-barakaa/tobias-barakaa/README.md

 # Special Thanks

-I would like to express my sincere gratitude to **Fabian Amino**, the CEO of Zelisline, for being an invaluable mentor and guiding me through my junior developer journey.
+I would like to express my sincere gratitude to **Fabian Amino**, the CEO of **Zelisline Company**, for being an invaluable mentor and guiding me through my junior developer journey.
 His insights, support, and encouragement have played a significant role in my growth and development as a developer.

 ## Contact